generic-pers0n/Lines/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Have an idea?
+Go ahead and tell us!
 title: ''
 labels: ''
-assignees: ''
+assignees: generic-pers0n

 ---